 For scenarios 2 to 4 more than one API is provided between the server context and the client context, these APIs are collected into a single port group.

-For scenarios 3 and 4 multiple CCs exist but to avoid clutter on the figures only one is shown.
+For scenarios 3 and 4 multiple (independent) CCs exist, to avoid clutter on the figures only one CC is shown.
 The control constructs are shown in section 6.3 which provides an overview of the process for building a client context to support scenario 4.

 Controller in a NE with a single client in a trusted domain